3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Pets with poor appetite are sick, and if you wait until the appetite is completely gone it may be too late for recovery.
 This is particularly true for cats.
 As the appetite fades, the pet must depend on stored fat for nutrients.
-When large amounts of fats are mobilized to meet energy demands, they must be processed by the liver before being used for Calories.
+When large amounts of fats are mobilized to meet energy demands, they must be processed by the liver before being used for calories.
 The feline liver is not designed to handle large amounts of fat and will fail in a condition called hepatic lipidosis.

-First offer canned food.
+First offer canned food

 A NOTE ON GOURMET CAT FOODS (YES, DOGS EAT THEM, TOO):

-If the pet is supposed to eat a prescription diet but will not do so, do not attempt to starve the pet into eating the prescription food.
+If the pet is supposed to eat a prescription diet but will not do so,

 Many pets prefer to eat in private.
 Be sure other pets at home do not bully or distract the sick pet.